devritter/BlazingExtensions/README.md

 * `"  \t   \n   "` (very useless content) --> false
 * `"x"` --> **true**

-So no rocket science, actually just the inverted version of `string.IsNullOrWhiteSpace()` :shrug:
+So no rocket science, actually just the inverted version of `string.IsNullOrWhiteSpace()` :shrug:\
+As a memory hook just think of "myStringVar HasUsefulText() ?"

 ## `.Fallback(otherString)`